Step 1: Monitor

 Step 3: Dispose

 Safely disposing of expired or unused medicine is critical to helping protect your kids, family and home.
-And it decreases the opportunity for visitors in your home, like your kids’ friends, to abuse medicine as well.
+And it decreases the opportunity for visitors in your home, like your kids’ friends, to misuse medicine as well.

 The ideal way to do this is by participating in a safe drug disposal program – either a drug take-back day, an ongoing program in your community, a drug deactivation bag, or a drug mail-back program.
 To find a take-back location or event near you, visit the American Medicine Chest Challenge or the DEA website.